nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Deleting a Patient

 The **Deleting a Patients** mechanism is facilitated by `VMS`.
-It will find specific Patient objects from `PatientManager` inside `VMS` object with using the index provided.
+It will delete specific Patient objects from `PatientManager` inside `VMS` object with using the index provided.

 ##### Execution Sequence